Pool Inspiration & Designs to Make Your Backyard the Place to Be

-Our designers are always looking through magazines and combing the internet to stay up on current trends to get landscaping & pool inspiration for upcoming projects.
-We thought you’d love to know what types of pool designs are trending right now and which pools the top designers love.
+We thought you’d love to know what types of pool designs are trending right now and which ones the top designers love.
 Explore modern pool designs to get inspiration for your pool project, or just enjoy the beautiful views.

-Modern pools feature clean lines and minimalist decor.
-They are all the rage right now and will give a sophisticated look to your yard.
-Because of their shape, a modern pool is a great option for the homeowner with less space to work with.
-Designers know how to combine the modern design elements with pops of color and interesting textures to soften the look.
+Modern pools are all the rage right now.
+Clean lines and minimalist decor create a sophisticated look in your yard.
+Because of its shape, a modern pool is a great option for the homeowner with less space to work with.
+Designers know how to combine the elements with pops of color and interesting textures to soften the look.

-Typical modern pools are rectangular and play on geometry.
-A homeowner can add furniture with funky silhouettes and make the space truly yours.
+Typical modern pool designs are rectangular and play on geometry.
+You can add furniture with funky silhouettes and make the space truly yours.
 Mid-century design elements make these pools fit for an upscale design magazine — you never know when yours will be a showcase!

 Liven up your modern pool design with elements like fire, a water feature, or both.
 A sunning shelf will add a place for guests to relax and kids to play in shallow water.

 Freeform pools are a great type if you have plenty of space to play.
 The best thing about them is the possibilities are endless.
-Consider organic shapes and natural features such as boulders and waterfalls.
-The look can be created using a combination of concrete and real boulders.
+Consider organic shapes and natural features such as boulders and waterfalls, with a combination of concrete and real boulders.
 If you want a real pool inspiration idea, incorporate grottos and natural waterfalls to create a lagoon setting.

 Ok — not really, but you’ll feel like you have your own private beach as you relax poolside.
 Even if you don’t use sand, forgoing traditional steps and building a pool that gradually gets deeper or has shelf access to the water is a great alternative.
 One of our pro tips?
 Using white concrete or stone, you can get that beach look.